Cultivating and empowering today’s youth with the tools necessary for a more desirable tomorrow

-Rana Brown is the Cashier Manager, Cuyahoga County Treasurer.
-She earned a Master of Business Administration from Bowling Green State University and Bachelor of Science in Accountancy from Miami University.
-She has over 25 years accounting experience including the last 14 in nonprofit settings...
+Rana Brown is the Director of Finance at Beaumont School.
+She earned a Master of Business Administration from Bowling Green State University and a Bachelor of Science in Accountancy from Miami University.
+She has over 30 years of accounting experience including the last 16 in nonprofit settings.

 WHAT WE DO

 We provide educational enhancement opportunities for underserved youth in the Cleveland Area and Surrounding Suburbs, and support the local community through charity and outreach efforts

 While addressing education as being the foundation of building success, many youth experience barriers of which are out of their control.
 The Jarvis Gibson Foundation has developed objectives to address these social determinants to assist in removing barriers such as lack of education around mental health, awareness of opportunities to educate on preparation for after high school (college and trade programs), financial literacy, sex education, substance abuse, and economic development just to name a few.

 Additionally, The Jarvis Gibson Foundation serves as an advocate for not only the youth but for their parents and/or guardians.
 Youth need an environment that is emotionally, socially, safe, and financially stable enough to support their needs in their journey to adulthood.
 A social determinant that continues to impact the success of youth is poverty and homelessness.
 According to the Center for Community Solutions, 36.2% of the population of Cleveland lives in poverty and 18.2 are in abject poverty (household income less than 50% of the poverty rate).
 Furthermore, the number of Clevelanders living on income at 200% of the official poverty line is estimated at 61.3%.
 And Cleveland Child poverty rate is at 53.5%.
 There were over 11,000 evictions in the Cleveland Housing Court and a percentage of those fall into homelessness every year.